 Central Counseling Society: The Central Counseling Society (CCS) is organized and run by graduate students who are in the Clinical Professional and Rehabilitation Counseling, School Counseling, and Student Development in Higher Education programs.
 CCS provides excellent opportunities for student interaction and collegiality, training and development, financial support for student research and attendance at professional conferences, and social events.
-Joining and participating in the CCS is an excellent way to make friends, broaden one's professional identity, and advocate for students, the department and the profession.
+Joining and participating in the CCS is an excellent way to make friends, broaden one's professional identity, and advocate for students, the department, and the profession.
 Officers are elected each year.
-Dr. Zalewski is the faculty advisor.
+Dr. Evans-Zalewski is the faculty advisor

 Chi Sigma Iota: Chi Sigma Iota (CSI) is the international honor society for counselors, counselor educators, and counselors-in-training.
-Our Department established a CSI chapter (Chi Alpha Mu Chapter) and initiated our first members on May 10, 2013.
-To qualify for honor society membership, students in the professional counseling or school counseling programs must attain at least a 3.5 grade point average (GPA) after their first and subsequent semesters, have successfully completed at least 9.0 graduate credit hours, and "represent the best about professional counseling through appropriate professional behavior, ethical judgment, emotional maturity, and attitudes."
+Our department established a CSI chapter (Chi Alpha Mu Chapter) and initiated our first members on May 10, 2013.
+To qualify for honor society membership, students in the professional counseling or school counseling programs must attain at least a 3.5-grade point average (GPA) after their first and subsequent semesters, have completed at least 9.0 graduate credit hours, and "represent the best about professional counseling through appropriate professional behavior, ethical judgment, emotional maturity, and attitudes."
 Information regarding CSI can be found on the CSI website: www.csi-net.org

-The CSI faculty chapter advisor is Dr. Reginald W. Holt and the faculty co-advisor is Dr. Cherie King.
+The CSI faculty chapter advisor is Dr. Ken Shell.